-Cymulate is continuously developing the XSPM platform – for example, in the near future, it will be possible to project potential attack paths using the dataset created by assessments across different environments and security control sets.
-That being said, until AI advances to the point where an automated system can safely perform potentially destructive operations while still holding to a set of Rules of Engagement, the need for both XSPM and pen-testing will ensure that using both methodologies is going to be the gold standard for some time to come.
+Cymulate is continuously developing its Exposure Management and Security Validation platform – for example, in the near future, it will be possible to project potential attack paths using the dataset created by assessments across different environments and security control sets.
+That being said, until AI advances to the point where an automated system can safely perform potentially destructive operations while still holding to a set of Rules of Engagement, the need for implementing both a CTEM approach and running pen-tests will ensure that using both methodologies is going to be the gold standard for some time to come.

 Learn More About XSPM:

 Security Control Validation & Optimization Overview

 Everything you need to know about continuously optimizing your security controls, people, and processes via the Cymulate's Security Posture Management platform.READ MORE